23013357/19CS301Module8/README.md

 EXPT NO 8C
 ### Aim:
-To Initialize your list and read in the value of n followed by n lines of commands where each command will be of the 7 types listed above.
+To Initialize your list and read in the value of n followed by n lines of commands where each command will be of the 7 types.
 Iterate through each command in order and perform the corresponding operation on your list.

 ### Algorithm: